 Traditional and Pastel Shades

 Installation can be carried out using either mechanical fixings or an impact adhesive such as Pinkgrip.
-Panels can be can be installed over exisitng tiles if required.
-Click on the link to download full installation instructions and specifications.
+Panels can be can be installed over existing tiles if required.
+Click on the link to download a full panel fitting guide including panel specifications.

 Frequently Asked Questions

-Can PVC Panels be fitted onto existing tiles?
+Can PVC Panels be fixed directly on top of old ceramic tiles?

-If the exisitng tiles are securely fixed you can use a panel adhesive
+If the existing tiles are securely fixed you can use a panel adhesive

 to stick the panels directly to the tiles.
 You should ensure that the additional